TOD-theses/paper-T-RACE/main.typ

 #let sender = "sender"
 #let recipient = "recipient"

-For a successful attack, we define that in the normal scenario, the attacker makes more profits than in the reverse scenario, and the victim makes more losses than in the reverse scenario.
 We use following predicates to describe the existence of some asset gain or loss for an address $a$:

 $
   gain(a) &<-> exists A in assets: assetsNormal(A, a) > assetsReverse(A, a)\